SEARCH UNIVERSITY LIBRARIES WEBSITE

 Scope and Content: The collection includes manuscripts of individual poems, Snyder's poetry collection Myths & Texts and Peter Easy's work about Snyder's poetry.
 Mainly, it consists of Snyder's correspondence with Will Petersen and with Arthur & Kit Knight.
 In his letters to Petersen he discusses general matters, life in Japan, writing and publishing plans, reading tours, etc. His letters to Arthur & Kit Knight discuss Snyder's contributions to several publications and permissions to include his works in forthcoming publications.

 Related Materials: Special Collections and Archives holds an extensive collection of Snyder's published works, which are cataloged in the KentLINK library catalog.
+There are several letters from Snyder to James R. Lowell in Lowell's papers, also held in Special Collections and Archives.

 Folder -- Contents